MicrosoftDocs/cpp-docs/docs/ide/implementing-an-interface-visual-cpp.md

 To implement an interface, you must have created a project as an ATL COM application or as an MFC application that contains ATL support.
 You can use the [ATL project wizard](../atl/reference/atl-project-wizard.md) to create an ATL application, or [add an ATL object to your MFC application](../mfc/reference/adding-atl-support-to-your-mfc-project.md) to implement ATL support for an MFC application.

 Once you create the project, to implement an interface, you must first add an ATL object.
-See [Adding objects and controls to an ATL project](../atl/reference/adding-objects-and-controls-to-an-atl-project.md) for a list of wizards that add objects to your ATL project.
+See [Add objects and controls to an ATL project](../atl/reference/adding-objects-and-controls-to-an-atl-project.md) for a list of wizards that add objects to your ATL project.

 > [!NOTE]
 > The wizard doesn't support ATL dialog boxes, XML Web services using ATL, performance objects, or performance counters.